Gap Year Days 39 – 43

 We left Pompeii at about 3pm and walked towards the train station.
 I had read something about a public bus that could take us to Mt Vesuvius for €5.40 return, a lot less than all the tours.
 Unfortunately I had not taken good notice of where this bus left from, so I had to do a little asking around.
 As luck would have it, the bus left from right outside of the train station.

 It was a 40 minute ride up to the highest carpark on Mt Vesuvius.
 We then had to purchase entry to the national park, which cost another €10.
 I had read it was about a twenty minute walk up the mountainside.
-This was about right.
+This information was right.
 It was hard work though.
 The path is made up of small pebbly bits of volcanic material, so it can be unstable to walk on.
 Not quite as bad as soft beach sand, but on the way to it.
 I struggled a bit, but I think a lot of that had to do with not being too well with my cold.

 The view into the crater is not all that exciting, but we did see small amounts of steam rising in certain places that did not show up in the photographs.
 The smell of sulphur was also obvious in some areas, reminding us that this is a real live volcano, expected to erupt again sometime soon.

 The view out to sea though was spectacular.
 We could see all the way down the peninsular to Sorrento, and across the sea to Capri.
-It was also plainly obvious just how many houses now lie in the shadow on Mt Vesuvius.
+It was also plainly obvious just how many houses now lie in the shadow of Mt Vesuvius.
 It’s not a few thousand people any more, but around three million instead.

 Our plans for the next day were to take the ferry over to the island of Capri to visit the Blue Grotto.
 On our arrival home from Pompeii though, we had some family news that required us to call home.
 Due to the time difference, we had to wait to do it in the morning.
 This meant that by the time we were ready to head out, it was too late to go over to Capri.
 Instead we jumped on the train and went down to the lovely seaside town of Sorrento for the afternoon.